maglevhq/maglev-core/README.md

 [![Build Status](https://github.com/maglevhq/maglev-core/actions/workflows/verify.yml/badge.svg)](https://github.com/maglevhq/maglev-core/actions/workflows/verify.yml)

-MaglevCMS is a website builder/CMS that you can integrate into any Ruby on Rails application from version 6 up to version 8.
+MaglevCMS is a website builder/CMS that you can integrate into any Ruby on Rails application from version 7 up to version 8.

 ## Demo

-Check out our [MaglevCMS PRO demo](https://demo-pro.maglev.dev) to see MaglevCMS in action.\
+Check out our [MaglevCMS Saas Edition demo](https://demo-pro.maglev.dev) to see MaglevCMS in action.\
-This demo showcases the full capabilities of MaglevCMS, including advanced features available in the PRO version.
+This demo showcases the full capabilities of MaglevCMS, including advanced features available in the SaaS version.

 ## Getting started / Documentation